 If you feel confident enough, why not do your own makeup?
 You know exactly what colours and styles suit your face, and exactly how to get that annoyingly persistent kink out of your hair, so why not?
 If it’s good enough for Kate Middleton, it’s good enough for anyone.

 If you want to try a new look, before jumping straight in on your wedding day make sure you practice the look beforehand.
 For some inspiration, check out makeup and hair influencers on Instagram, TikTok and YouTube first.

 If nothing else, you’re more than likely already confident at doing your own nails.
 An emery board and a nail polish or varnish set will be far more affordable than a trip for a manicure and pedicure (although admittedly, not quite as fun).
 In a similar way, a self-tanning at home can be a more inexpensive option, as well as not as damaging to your skin.

 One thing many of your bridesmaids will have experience in is doing their own hair and makeup – and you’ve likely admired their handiwork plenty of times in the past.
 If they’re brave enough to take on the responsibility, you could ask them to do the honours.
 Similar to if you were to do your own makeup and hair, make sure you have a few practice sessions during the weeks and months leading up to your wedding.

-3) Another great way to save some pennies is to travel to your make-up artist, instead of them coming to you.
-You will still get all the professional help you could possibly need, but save on transport.
-It is always worth asking your artist to give you a touch-up kit, so that you can top up your make-up for photos and throughout the reception.
+Another great way to save some pennies is to travel to your makeup artist, instead of having them coming to you.
+You will still get all the professional help you could possibly need, but save on transport and time.
+If you go down this route, it’s always worth asking your artist to give you a touch-up kit so you can top up your makeup for photos and throughout the reception.